 Trekking peaks in Nepal are the ones above 6,000 m from the sea level.
 Peak Climbing to an elevation above 6,000 m is not always possible because of the unpredictable weather conditions.
 In winter, the excessive snowfall obstructs the climbing.
 In the same way, the fierce wind in the morning or daytime does not let you climb the peak.
 Therefore, the time just after midnight is the best to begin to walk towards the summit from High Camp.

-Nepal Trekking Routes offers tailored itineraries to suit your preferences.
-Here are some customization options:
+Nepal Trekking Routes offers tailored made itineraries to suit your preferences.
+Here are some customization options of island Peak Climbing itinerary:

 - Acclimatization Days: Adding rest days in Namche Bazaar or Dingboche to prevent altitude sickness.